CubeEngine/Announcer/README.md

 =============

 - Announcer.announce - allows the player to announce messages
-- Announcer.reloadAnnouncer - allows the player to reload the plugin
+- Announcer.reloadannouncer - allows the player to reload the plugin

 Operators and the console have all permissions